Executor

 static void exec_child(t_shell *shell, t_cmd *cmd)

-Child process: apply assignments, set up redirections, exec.
+Child process: place in own pgrp, apply assignments, exec.

 int execute_simple_command(t_shell *shell, t_cmd *cmd)